kostoskistefan/hoverclock-qt/README.md

 As stated previously, Hoverclock-QT is designed to be customizable.

 Left clicking the system tray icon will toggle the visibility of the clock, while right clicking brings up a menu from which you can access the application settings.
-If you do not have a system tray, the application settings can be accessed by launching hoverclock from a terminal and passing the `-c/--configure` flag.
+If you do not have a system tray, the application settings can be accessed by launching hoverclock-qt from a terminal and passing the `-c/--configure` flag.
 There's also a `-h` flag which will bring up a help menu.

 ![Time and Date settings screenshot](images/settings_timedate.png)
 ![Appearance settings screenshot](images/settings_appearance.png)